Upcoming Match-ups

 Odds to Make Playoffs for NFC Teams

-The NFL playoff odds say only four of the seven teams who made the NFL playoffs last year in the NFC will be back again this coming postseason.
-The New York Giants, Tampa Bay Buccaneers, and Minnesota Vikings are the four teams left out from last year’s playoffs.
-The New Orleans Saints, Atlanta Falcons, and Detroit Lions are among the top seven in terms of odds to make the playoffs among NFC teams and all missed the playoffs last year.
+The NFL playoff odds say four of the seven teams who made the NFL playoffs last year in the NFC will be back again this coming postseason.
+The New York Giants, Seattle Seahawks, and Minnesota Vikings are the three teams left out from last year’s playoffs.
+The Detroit Lions and LA Rams missed the playoffs last year, but have locked up a spot this year.
+The odds favor Green Bay as the third newcomer.

 NFC Playoff Odds